 While it’s a little pricey if you’re simply heading-up-then-down, there is no other place on the Gold Coast that can offer views quite like the SkyPoint Observation Deck, making it a must-do.

 Location: 28 Tomewin St, Currumbin, Gold Coast

 One of the longest-running and most beloved attractions on the Gold Coast, Currumbin Wildlife Sanctuary is the definitive place of choice for those who are looking to get a dose of family-friendly animal fun on the Gold Coast.

-Previously called Currumbin Bird Sanctuary, the facility offers a full and great value day out with reasonable prices on tickets and a ton of the cutest and crawliest native Aussie and exotic wildlife.
+Previously called Currumbin Bird Sanctuary, the facility offers a full and great value day out with reasonable prices on tickets and a tonne of the cutest native Aussie and exotic wildlife.
 Currumbin Sanctuary features plenty of interactive displays and wide-open enclosures all set within a lush, cool eucalyptus and rainforest environment.